Home & contents insurance made easy

 They then weigh this up against how much you’re insured for and set your premium accordingly.
 Some of the factors they might take in account are where you live, how old your home is, what it’s worth, what it’s made of, and if you’ve made any claims in the past.

 Excess: The excess is how much you’ll pay towards each claim before insurance coverage kicks in.
 For example, if your excess is set at $500 and you make a claim on damages that cost $5,000 to repair, you’ll pay $500 while your insurance company will chip in $4,500.

 If you opt for a higher excess, your premium will go down.
 Similarly, if you only agree to pay a small amount in excess, your premium will be higher.

 Limits of cover: This is the maximum amount that your insurer will pay on claims on certain items.
 For example, your collection of jewellery might only be insured up to $10,000.
 If $12,000 worth is stolen, you’ll only be able to claim up to $10,000.

 Struggling with another unfamiliar home insurance term?
 Check out our home insurance jargon buster.

 How do I choose the right level of home and contents insurance?

-One of the best ways to work out how much your home should be insured for is to talk to a professional property expert, architect or builder.
-Just remember that the cost of doing repairs or buying new materials changes over time, so you may need to revalue your home every so often to ensure you’ve still got the right cover.
+One of the best ways to work out how much your home should be insured for is to talk to a professional property expert, architect or builder to gauge its value.
+Just remember the cost of doing repairs or buying new materials changes over time, so you may need to revalue your home every so often to ensure you’ve still got the right cover.

-And remember that valuables like jewellery and collectibles may not be covered by your standard contents insurance at all, so read the fine print and apply for special cover if you need it.
+And remember, valuables like jewellery and collectibles may not be covered by your standard contents insurance at all.
+So, read the fine print and apply for additional cover if you need it.

 Your home insurance FAQs, answered